SilenNaihin/gsheets-scripts/README.md

 - Open a Google Sheets
 - Open Extensions
 - Go to Apps Script
-- Paste in the code above
+- Paste in the code
-- Add your OpenAI key
+- Add your OpenAI key and any other needed keys
 - Save
 - Run and authorize for access to external scripts (needed to run Triggers and use Google libraries)